 Photo: © Anne Staveley

 Sharon Gilchrist has long made her home in the American traditional acoustic music scene.
 Whether she's playing mandolin or upright bass, singing a traditional ballad or performing original material, you hear an artist steeped in traditional Appalachian music relaying those sounds through her own diversified musical lens.
-Sharon has performed with Darol Anger, the Peter Rowan & Tony Rice Quartet, Scott Nygaard and John Reischman, Laurie Lewis & the Right Hands, Uncle Earl, The Kathy Kallick Band, Bill Evans, Scott Law & the Bluegrass Dimension and the Ger Mandolin Orchestra directed by Mike Marshall.
-She is currently based in the Bay Area of northern California.
+Sharon has performed with the Peter Rowan & Tony Rice Quartet, Scott Nygaard and John Reischman, Darol Anger, Laurie Lewis & the Right Hands, Uncle Earl, The Kathy Kallick Band, Bill Evans, Scott Law & the Bluegrass Dimension and the Ger Mandolin Orchestra directed by Mike Marshall.
+She is currently based in Nashville, TN.

 Sharon also studied arranging and composing in multi-media productions at Belmont.
 While in Nashville she became music composer for an art collective in Nashville called DDD which produced several major art exhibits in Nashville.
-Sharon also scored music for films created in the New Mexico Film Intensive program.
+She also scored music for several films while living in New Mexico.

-Go to the Music page to hear excerpts of Sharon's recorded music.
-Selections include original songs, original film score and record releases with the Peter Rowan & Tony Rice Quartet, Darol Anger E-and'A and the Harmonic Tone Revealers acoustic trio album with John Reischman and Scott Nygaard, available for purchase.
+Go to the Music page to hear and purchase excerpts of Sharon's recorded music.
+Selections include original songs, original film score and record releases with the Peter Rowan & Tony Rice Quartet, Darol Anger E-and'A and the Harmonic Tone Revealers trio album with John Reischman and Scott Nygaard.

 Check this in depth interview by Daniel Patrick featuring Sharon on the Mandolins & Beer Podcast (Episode #19).

 Sharon loves using D'addario Strings and gear and plays a 1991 Gilchrist F5 mandolin.